lingui/js-lingui/docs/ref/lingui-react.rst

 .. component:: NumberFormat

-   :prop number value: Date to be formatted
+   :prop number value: Number to be formatted
-   :prop string|Object format: Date format passed as options to `Intl.NumberFormat`_
+   :prop string|Object format: Number format passed as options to `Intl.NumberFormat`_

 :component:`NumberFormat` component is a wrapper around `Intl.NumberFormat_.
 It takes a number as a ``value`` prop